Frugal LivingHow To Make Vegetables More Appealing

 Ways To Serve Vegetables

-There’s nothing wrong with having vegetable juice in your diet.
-If you own a juicer you’re in for a surprise with all of the delicious summer fruits and vegetables that you can combine to make smoothies, juices or even a frosty.
-If a juicer is not in your budget using old-fashioned elbow grease or standard methods…
+If you own a juicer, you’re in for a surprise with all the delicious summer fruits and vegetables you can combine to make smoothies, juices, or even a frosty.

-- Centrifugal – (also referred to as high-speed juicing) – utilizes a spinning blade that resembles a grated basket; faster operation; quickly grinds items and discards pulp in a receptacle
+• Centrifugal – (also referred to as high-speed juicing) – utilizes a spinning blade that resembles a grated basket, faster operation, quickly grinds items, and discards pulp in a receptacle.

-- Triturating – utilizes twin gears; slower operation; often has multiple uses
+• Triturating – utilizes twin gears; slower operation; often has multiple uses.

 Source: Wikipedia

-Don’t let any vegetables go to waste.
-If you can’t use up your vegetables on time consider making a pot of soup with them.
-Using vegetables such as onion and carrot peels, celery ends, garlic and other scraps to make a vegetable broth paired with any vegetables you have on hand makes a lovely soup.
-Add protein or even something unique like ricotta balls, mini meatballs, pastas and seafood to boost appearance.
+Using vegetables such as onion and carrot peels, celery ends, garlic, and other food scraps to make a vegetable broth paired with any vegetables you have on hand makes a lovely soup.

 Stuffed Vegetables

-Adding dimensions to your vegetables will certainly go a long way.
-Last night I also noticed a recipe for taco stuffed avocado halves which at fist I laughed at but then realized the importance of enjoying what we eat with our eyes as much as our mouth.
+At first, I laughed at it but then realized the importance of enjoying what we eat with our eyes as much as our mouths.

-The first thing that comes to mind when I think about dipping vegetables is a summer fresh hummus dip, Tzatziki dip, avocado dip, taco dip and ketchup for my fries.
-Fries in our house not only are potatoes but we’ve used sweet potatoes, rutabaga, beet fries and turnip fries.
-All are delicious on their own with a bit of salt but having various dipping sauces also helps jazz up the flavour and the plating.
+The first thing that comes to mind when I think about dipping vegetables is a summer fresh hummus dip, Tzatziki dip, avocado dip, taco dip, and ketchup for my fries.

 Plating Vegetables

-The same approach to plating food for adults is just as important because if we don’t like what we see then we probably won’t eat it.
-Choosing the right plate for a meal is just as important as making sure the food itself looks delicious and in a presentable form.
-Slopping food on a plate isn’t much of an effort when it comes to presentation and wanting people to tuck in.
+The same approach to plating food for adults is just as important because if we don’t like what we see, we probably won’t eat it.

-Creating visual appeal by adding variety, colour and different amounts of food to the plate help jazz it up.
-What I mean is to add a few radishes, Julienne red and yellow peppers, mushroom slices but in different group sizes.
+I mean adding a few radishes, Julienne red and yellow peppers, and mushroom slices but in different group sizes.

-Most importantly don’t put too much food on a plate so that it looks more like a mountain than a meal.
-Leaving space is important for the eater to see what they are eating and to decide what foods to pair together on their fork or spoon.
-I’m also a fan of adding textures and height to my plates because I feel it adds that chef appeal.
+Leaving space is essential for the eater to see what they are eating and to decide what foods to pair together on their fork or spoon.

-The idea is to keep it clean, sleek, flavourful, textured and ready to eat!
+The idea is to keep it clean, sleek, flavourful, textured, and ready to eat!

 June Grocery Game Challenge